datachomper/c_parser/readme.md

 Summary:
  * Don't get excited.
 Literally all this program does is take a c style declaration string and translate it into english language.
+C declaration routine adopted from http://www.ceng.metu.edu.tr/~ceng140/c_decl.pdf

 Example:
 ```